 As with anything you do in the kitchen, you can practise a good deal of math.
 You could focus on measuring things out, reading the measurements correctly and maybe adapting them to your measuring tools.

 Use the Jar Method

-If you have bigger children or just really determined children, let them try the jar method.
+If you have bigger children or just really determined children, let them try the mason jar method.
 It’s butter making in it’s simplest form, a good deal of fun and a workout.
 Who said you couldn’t have a PE class in the kitchen?!

 Simply place your cream in a jar and shake it, shake it, shake it like a polaroid picture.
 Bonus points for fun dances and butter making songs made up on the spot.

 It may take around 20 minutes to agitate the cream enough for the butter to separate from the liquid.